lsseong/algo-bin/container/readme.md

 These fat jars are built in Eclipse (found under target directory under project) using Maven by right click on the project -> Run As -> Maven Install

+Note: If there's any change to algo-stream project, do a "Maven Install" first to build the latest jar into the maven repository before builing the jars above.

 <h2>Running a Default Strategy</h2>
 > java -jar algo-container-1.0.0-SNAPSHOT.jar